fbpx

 NHTSA

-Because of this lack of occupant protection, a cottage industry of aftermarket products filled the safety void with dozens of companies manufacturing and marketing roll bars as replacements for the “sport bar” that provide substantial protection in the event of rollover.
+Due to this lack of occupant protection, a cottage industry of aftermarket products has emerged, with companies manufacturing and marketing roll bars as replacements for the “sport bar,” providing substantial protection in the event of a rollover.

 As rough and tough as your Jeep Wrangler JK performs, its factory sport cage design is a mighty point of failure.
 The OEM sport cage weakness lies where the spreader bars meet the windshield.
 In the event of a rollover, the OEM spreader bars may buckle, and the windshield also may fold inwards.
 Yet, the Wrangler JK OEM sport bar system meets current crash test standards for new stock Wrangler vehicles.